amrabdelmoghny/WFI32-IoT/README.md

 <img src="resources/media/board1.png"/>
 </p>

 Please check out our **[Deep Dive Guide](https://github.com/amrabdelmoghny/WFI32-IoT/blob/main/HowItWorks.md)** to dive behind the scenes, learn how Connectivity, Security and Cloud are tied together and experience how smooth it is to migrate the demo to your own cloud instance.
 We have also gathered some FAQs and troubleshooting tips for you under the **[FAQ and Troubleshooting Page](https://github.com/amrabdelmoghny/WFI32-IoT/blob/main/FAQ.md)**.
+You can also refer to WFI32-IoT board **[HW user guide]()**.
+Please feel free to check out **[WFI32E01PC module Product page](https://www.microchip.com/wwwproducts/en/WFI32E01PC)** for tips, guides, knowledge base article, code examples and further more!

 ## Table of Contents